gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

          Each nonempty line should contain the name of an existing file.
          Several such switches may be specified simultaneously.

+     :switch:`--ignore={filename}`
+        Do not process the sources listed in a specified file.
+This option cannot be used in incremental mode.

      :switch:`-q`
          Quiet